-Founder + Editor in Chief, The On Being Project; Host + Executive Producer, On Being; Curator, The Wisdom App
+Founder + President, The On Being Project; Host + Executive Producer, On Being; Curator, The Wisdom App; Executive Council

 Krista Tippett is a Peabody Award-winning broadcaster, a National Humanities Medalist, and a New York Times bestselling author.
 She grew up in a small town in Oklahoma, attended Brown University, and became a journalist and diplomat in Cold War Berlin.
 She then lived in Spain and England before seeking a Master of Divinity at Yale University in the mid-1990s.

 Emerging from that, she saw a black hole where intelligent public conversation about the religious, spiritual, and moral aspects of human life might be.
 She pitched and piloted her idea for several years before launching Speaking of Faith — later On Being — as a weekly national public radio show in 2003.
 In 2014, the year after she took On Being into independent production, President Obama awarded Krista the National Humanities Medal at the White House for “thoughtfully delving into the mysteries of human existence.
 On the air and in print, Ms. Tippett avoids easy answers, embracing complexity and inviting people of every background to join her conversation about faith, ethics, and moral wisdom.”